code4real/dotfiles/README.md

     Key:  * = $HOME-VCS-managed;         ^ = symlink-mirrored, not suited for VCS;
           + = individually VCS-managed;  ! = lose-able;
           & = used by system

+## FAQs

+**Which OSs can I use with code4real?**

+Most Linux distro families are supported/tested: Arch, Debian (and Ubuntu, etc), Red Hat (centos, fedora).
+FreeBSD and derivatives (PC-BSD) also works.

+You can even use a Mac, though I encourage you to try out another more open system.
+There are several easy and free ways (VirtualBox or USB-stick image) to try out Linux or BSD.

+**Which OS do you recommend?**

+Prefer any OS that is as "open" as possible.

+We presently use *Arch Linux* more than the others.
+It's very convenient to have a rolling release, and the *yaourt* package manager makes for a very strong means to share projects.
+Linux runs just about everywhere, so it's a great choice if you're worried about hardware support.

+*PC-BSD* is a really friendly OS to install, and pkgng makes installing packages really easy.
+It's also an extension to the very robust FreeBSD, which is a high performing server supporting ZFS and sophisticated system debugging via DTrace.

+**I prefer the FOO tool over the one you've selected.**

+This setup can be customized to your liking.
+Feel free to use Emacs instead of Vim, for example.
+But many of the tutorials that are part of code4real will be featuring the supported tools that are included.